skyejacobson/conversorHTB/README.md

 Either one of these would work assuming that the `install.md` file is correct in saying the `www-data` user has write permissions to the `/var/../../scripts` directory.

 Before uploading our our `.xml` and `.xslt` files we need to establish a way for the files to pull our shell.sh file from our attacker machine.
 We need to setup a python http server and a nc listener on our attacker machine and then upload our arbitrary files.
-After doing so and waiting 60 seconds we can see it works.
+After doing so we wait 60 seconds for the cron job to refresh.

 ```
 ┌──(root㉿kali)-[/]